ivarbrandt/skin.nimbus/README.md

 # Nimbus Skin for Kodi Omega

+Focused my efforts mainly on adding codec information and some minor formatting adjustments to the musicosd as of now.
+Also want to next add codec info for albums or tracks on search for music + album art on music scroll for left panel space thats blank.

+Thank you ivarbrandt for such an awesome skin.

 Kodi File Manager Source: [https://ivarbrandt.github.io/repository.ivarbrandt/](https://ivarbrandt.github.io/repository.ivarbrandt/)

 If you encounter any issues while using Nimbus, please follow these guidelines before opening an Issue: